Quick Florida Family Road Trip Ideas

 Quick side-trips and short outings are great for families traveling or living in Florida.
-These personal recommendations are educational and fun-- and best of all, they're not too long that the kids get restless, and not too short that you don't enjoy a sense of adventure.
+These family road trip ideas are personal recommendations that are educational and fun-- and best of all, they're not too long that the kids get restless, and not too short that you don't enjoy a sense of adventure.

 Florida Natural’s Grove House